 Each plant will produce a number of long thin stems up to 1m long, full of minute green flowers and seed pods between July-September.

-Stem & Leaves: wilted, steamed, baked, stir fried, for wrapping food.
+Stem & Leaves: wilted, steamed, baked, stir-fried, for wrapping food.

 Flower & Seeds: in salads, and as leaves except for wrapping food.

-Traditionally used to cure intestinal tumors.
+Traditionally used to cure intestinal tumours.